Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 ## Step 1 - Obtaining Centers

-The city under study can be divided into various entities, notably 'Bairros' (Neighborhoods) and 'Macrozonas' (Macrozones), which will be central to our analysis.
+The city under study can be divided into various entities, notably 'Bairros' (Neighborhoods) and 'Macrozonas' (Macroregions), which will be central to our analysis.
 We have the option to utilize either the geometric center or the population center of this subdivisions.
 In this project, we'll explore all possibilities and determine which yields the most promising results.

 #### Geometric Center
-By acquiring the shapefiles of the Neighborhoods and Macrozones, we gain access to their polygons and consequently their respective vertices.
+By acquiring the shapefiles of the Neighborhoods and Macroregions, we gain access to their polygons and consequently their respective vertices.

 With this information, it's possible to compute the Area and the Center of these forms using the expressions bellow